divadbaroon/Junov.1/usage/create_package/README.md

 ]
 ```

+- In the 'intents.json' file, provide a name for your command.

-'intents.json' contains the name of the command, which in this case is
+Since in this case we are searching google it is called "search_google":
 ```json
 {
   "intents": [